 To this point, the role of my department and of the field was clear.
 My department (Planning and Program Support, “PPS”) managed the process of organizational reflection, but Regions took the lead in analysis and proposal development.
 The process continued, as agreements recorded above set the stage for a full-scale, participatory design of Plan’s field structures, led by PPS.

 I can’t remember why PPS took the lead, when (as can be seen above) we had agreed that the HR Director would manage the process.
-That is a logical choice, but it’s likely that such a challenging restructuring of field operations would not have worked without the person leading it having field experience and credibility, which our HR Director did not have.
+That was the logical choice, but it’s likely that such a challenging restructuring of field operations would not have worked without the person leading it having field experience and credibility, which our HR Director did not have.
 And I did still have…

 From December 1995 through October 1996, a core, common country structure for Plan was developed in a bottom-up, participatory manner.
 Modelled after the process taken to develop Plan’s domains and principles, a workshop was convened first, to create a foundation for organizational discussion.
 This workshop, held in February 1996, again included participants from much of Plan, at various levels.